alex23lemm/blogdown_source/content/posts/2020-07-12-using-amazon-rekognition-from-r/index.en.md

 ## Prerequisites

-In short, you need to have an IAM user with programmatic access to the AWS API and you need to save the user's access key ID and secret access key as R environment variables:
+In short, you need to have an IAM admin user with programmatic access to the AWS API and you need to save the user's access key ID and secret access key as R environment variables:

-**AWS Cloud**

-* It is a plus if you have some basic familiarity with the AWS Console.

 * You need to have access to an AWS account using an IAM user.
-[AWS Free Tier](https://aws.amazon.com/free/) does also work for this workshop.
+[AWS Free Tier](https://aws.amazon.com/de/free/) does also work for this workshop.

-* The IAM user needs to come with [security credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) (Access key ID, Secret access key) that allows him to make secure requests to AWS service APIs.
+* The IAM user needs to come with security credentials that allows him to access AWS (1) [programmatically via the API](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) using an **access key ID** and a **secret access key** and (2) via the AWS Management Console.

-* You need to make sure that the `AmazonRekognitionFullAccess` policy is either attached to your IAM user directly or to a group your user is a member of.
-See [the official documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html) for changing permissions for an IAM user.
+* For simplicity, you can use an IAM admin user to follow along: Attach the `AdministratorAccess` permissions either directly to your IAM user or to a group your user is a member of.
+See [the official documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) for creating your first IAM admin user and group.

 **Local installations & configuration**